DataRealms/CCOSS/README.md

 `# apt-get install build-essential libboost-dev liballegro4-dev libloadpng4-dev libflac++-dev luajit-5.1-dev liblua5.2-dev libminizip-dev liblz4-dev libpng++-dev libx11-dev ninja-build meson`
 ## Troubleshooting

-* On some distros some keyboards and mice are recognized as controllers, to fix this follow these instructions: [https://github.com/denilsonsa/udev-joystick-blacklist](https://github.com/denilsonsa/udev-joystick-blacklist)

 * `pipewire(-alsa)` and fmod don't work well together, so the game might [not close, have no sound or crash](https://gitlab.freedesktop.org/pipewire/pipewire/-/issues/1514).
 Workaround by `ln -s /bin/true /usr/bin/pulseaudio`

-* Gamepad triggers may be inverted, to work around that: Hold down the trigger, select the input you want it assigned to and release to assign it, then it will be correct in use.

 ***